The Flint Hills of Kansas

 The Flint Hills, historically known as Bluestem Pastures or Blue Stem Hills, is a region in eastern Kansas and north-central Oklahoma.
 It was named for the abundant flint eroded from the bedrock near or at the surface.

 This band of hills extends from Marshall and Washington Counties in the north to Cowley County, Kansas, and Kay and Osage Counties in Oklahoma, to Geary and Shawnee Counties west to east.
 In Oklahoma, the formation is often referred to as the Osage Hills.
-In east-central Kansas, the Flint Hills encompasses about 20- 25% of the state.
+In east-central Kansas, the Flint Hills encompass about 20-25% of the state.

 The Flint Hills are a distinct region because it has the most densely covered intact tallgrass prairie in North America.
 Due to its rocky soil, the early settlers were unable to plow the area, resulting in the prevalence of cattle ranches instead of the cropland more typical of the Great Plains.
-This temperate grassland is marked by few trees but abundant forbs and grasses that can grow up to 10 feet tall.
+Few trees mark this temperate grassland, but abundant forbs and grasses can grow up to ten feet tall.

 Human activity in the Kansas Flint Hills can be traced back about 12,000 years, when people used the area’s natural resources to hunt large mammals and gather wild plants.
 Trade networks extended well beyond the Plains.
-About 2,200 years ago, began the use of domesticated plants, produce ceramics, and hunted with bow and arrow.
+About 2,200 years ago, the use of domesticated plants, producing ceramics, and hunting with a bow and arrow began.
 By about 1,000 A.D., domesticated plants and associated artifacts reflect a predominantly horticultural existence shifting to settled village life.
 By 1,500 A.D., more farming occurred, combined with increased bison hunting, due to the acquisition of the horse by Native Americans.
-In Kansas, these tribes included the Wichita, Kanza, Osage, and Pawnee.
+In Kansas, these tribes included the Wichita, the Kanza, the Osage, and the Pawnee.

 These native peoples grew crops and lived in semi-permanent homes along streams and creeks.
 The Flint Hills were a communal hunting ground for the tribes, who knew that the area was good grazing ground for bison.
-The Flint Hills also provided much-needed chert or “flint” that they used to make tools, weapons, arrowheads, and ceremonial pieces.
+The Flint Hills also provided much-needed chert, also known as flint, which they used to make tools, weapons, arrowheads, and ceremonial pieces.

 These Native people noticed that bison and other grazing animals were attracted to the tender, new plant life that grew immediately after lightning had set vast grass fires.
 As a result, they adapted this natural process to attract bison and other grazing animals to their Flint Hills hunting grounds by setting grass fires of their own and waiting for bison and other grazing animals to find new plant life.